Dallos

 Dallos (ダロス, Darosu) is a science fiction OVA series released in 1983.
 It was conceptualized by Hisayuki Toriumi, who also wrote the script and directed it with Mamoru Oshii.
 It is widely considered not only the first OVA released but also the first animated direct-to-video production release.

 The storyline focuses on a rebellion on a Moon colony by settlers and a mysterious artifact called Dallos.
-The story and setting take influence by past works such as the 1966 feature film The Battle of Algiers and the 1966 novel The Moon Is a Harsh Mistress.
+The story and setting take influence from past works such as the 1966 novel The Moon Is a Harsh Mistress.

 Story

 In the near future, humanity has drained the Earth of its resources.
 To sustain Earth's populace, mining colonies are created on the Moon to provide vital natural resources.

 After generations of mistreatment from the Earth Federal Government, the colonists retaliate by performing acts of terrorism leading directly to a conflict with their overseers.
 A mysterious structure on the Moon called Dallos is worshipped by the colonists and gives them hope.
 A young colonist by the name of Shun Nonomura is caught into the fray as he joins the rebels, dramatically affecting the lives of those close to him with his actions.
 A generational divide between the younger natural born colonists and their older compatriots arises as the allegiance to Earth as humanity's motherland is questioned.